Hhhzj-7/MolMVC/README.md

 ## Pretrained model
 You can find our pretrained MolMVC in '/save'. 'downstream_until.py' can help you generate MolMVC molecular representation and finetune_MPP.py can be used as a reference.

 ## Data
 Because the file size exceeds the limit, the pretraining dataset can be downloaded from [data](https://drive.google.com/file/d/1fws4GavSfXMlEdh_fV7oTsUSyhSM2lRD/view?usp=sharing).
-The MPP task benchmark datasets is in '/dataset'.
+The MPP task benchmark datasets can be downloaded by ‘python finetune_MPP.py‘.
 The subword of ESPF is in '/ESPF'.

 ## Environment